lorisduray/archi_project/README.md

 ## Acknowledgements

 - The ResNet50 model is pre-trained on ImageNet.
-- The architectural dataset for training was curated from various sources.
+- The architectural dataset used for training is a Kaggle dataset created by Marian Dumitru Danci (@dumitrux).

 ## Contact